Dioon purpusii: Description

 Dioon purpusii grows about 5 meters high or taller, with a dbh about 40 cm being typical.

 The leaves of D. purpusii look like long (80 to 160 cm.) feathers sprouting from the top of the trunk at odd angles.
 They are compound, and can be flat or keel-shaped, and are a dark, lusterless gray-green.
 Each leaf is composed of a rachis with between 150 and 260 narrow (about 7-12 cm. long, 8-10 mm. wide), inserted leaflets attached.
 The leaflets are arranged along the somewhat flattened rachis in matching symmetrical pairs without alteration.
 They do not grow perfectly perpendicular to their rachis, but point up and away from the petiole, all at approximately the same angle (this can be 120 degrees, 180 degrees, or any angle in between).
 The first five to twenty centimeters (depending on the overall length of the leaf) are fully formed leaflets, which are straightly lanceolate with flat, dentate margins; those growing towards and at the end of the rachis reduce to mere spines.

 Seeing the difference between male and female cones is not difficult with D. purpusii.
 The seed cones (female) are large (35-45 cm.; 15-20 cm. diam.), pale brown and ovoid and contain similarly shaped seeds (3-4 cm. x 2.5-3.5 cm.) with cream-colored or white sarcotestas.
 The green or pallidly brown pollen cones (male) are long (20-30 cm.), narrow (7 or 8 cm. diam.), and also ovoid.

+Mutualism

+The beetle Pharaxonotha bicolor is in an obligatory mutualistic relationship with Dioon purpusii, living and breeding in male cones and consuming pollen and cone tissues while serving as a pollinating vector by transferring pollen to female cones.